ddaras/melony/packages/melony-client/README.md

 # @melony/client

 Framework-agnostic client for Melony.
-Core logic that works with any UI framework.
+Provides runtime communication and event streaming for any UI framework.

 ## Installation